sintakticniSladkorcek/generalAPIForSocialNetworks/README.md

-# generalAPIForSocialNetworks
+# General API for Social Networks

-General API for social networks is an API that connects to different social media APIs in order to ease the developer's job of communicating to all these APIs.
+General API for Social Networks is an API that connects to different social media APIs in order to ease the developer's job of communicating to all these APIs.
 It saves developers the hurdle of reading documentation for and implementing calls to multiple APIs as they can now just study and integrate with one.

 Currently supported APIs: